distbit0/articleSearchAndSync/README.md

-#Infolio
+# Infolio

-A comprehensive tool for managing, searching, tagging, and synchronizing your digital article collection.
-This application helps you organize articles from various sources, automatically extract summaries, and make them accessible through powerful search and tag-based filtering.
+Infolio is a tool for managing ebooks and articles.
+It uses AI to assign articles to tags based on natural language tag descriptions, then combines these tags to automatically generate reading lists.
+Additional features include automatic summarization, format conversion, and mobile synchronization.

 ## Features